danmincu/GilderRoseStore/README.md

 My focus is on Authorization / Testability both unit test and integration test / Dependecy Injection / Ability to self host and less focus on the business layer that would require a proper customer/orders/items/shopping cart/purchase history and a real database.

-Using: Asp.net Web Api, Owin self hosting, Microsoft Identity, EF, OAuth 2.0 (despite being required for OAuth 20 I didn't include https for simplicity)
+Using: Asp.net Web Api, Owin self hosting, Microsoft Identity, EF, OAuth 2.0 (despite being required for OAuth 20 I didn't include https for simplicity), RhinoMocks - for unit tests, AutoFac - for dependecy injection

 Running the code:
 -  Run the unit tests;